-Common Injuries Resulting from Nursing Home Neglect or Abuse
+What Types of Injuries Result From Nursing Home Neglect or Abuse?

 In some cases, you may not suspect neglect or abuse until an injury surfaces.
 Although not all nursing home injuries are caused by negligent care, if an injury does occur, be sure to ask questions about how it happened and what is being done to ensure it does not happen again.

 Examples of injuries nursing home residents may sustain include:

-- Falls.
-Elderly and infirm people, especially those who need skilled care, are at a high risk for falls.
+- Elderly and infirm people, especially those who need skilled care, are at a high risk for falls.
 As a result, nursing home staff should be trained to guard against and prevent falls whenever possible.
 If someone falls and is injured, ask the nursing supervisor what happened and request an incident report.

 - Pressure sores.
 Pressure sores or “bed sores” occur when a person sits or lies in one position for too long without moving.
 They can be prevented by regularly shifting or repositioning the person, so his or her weight does not stay too long on any one part of the body.
 This type of regular care should be documented in the resident’s chart.
 Watch for the discoloration or damaging of skin on the back, hips, and joints.
 An untreated bed sore can cause a life-threatening infection.